scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Path authorization guarantees that data packets always traverse the network along paths segments authorized by all on-path ASes in the control plane.
 In contrast to the IP-based Internet, where forwarding decisions are made by routers based on locally stored information, SCION routers base their forwarding decisions purely on the forwarding information carried in the packet header and set by endpoints.

 SCION uses cryptographic mechanisms to efficiently provide path authorization.
-The mechanisms are based on *symmetric* cryptography in the form of message-authentication codes (MACs) in the data plane to secure forwarding information encoded in hop fields.
+The mechanisms are based on *symmetric* cryptography in the form of Message Authentication Codes (MACs) in the data plane to secure forwarding information encoded in hop fields.
 This chapter first explains how hop field MACs are computed, then how they are validated as they traverse the network.

 ## Authorizing Segments through Chained MACs {#auth-chained-macs}